xt99/jQuery-Validation-Engine/README.md

 ### phone

 a typical phone number with an optional country code and extension.
+Note that the validation is **relaxed**, please add extra validations for your specific country.

     49-4312 / 777 777
     +1 (305) 613-0958 x101